realshafer/RNBO-Plugin/README.md

 # Step 6: Adding the Interface to CMake

 First, we need to make sure that the RootComponent.cpp and RootComponent.h files get added to our project.
-First, add these files to `Plugin.cmake` in the repository root.
+First, add these files to `Plugin.cmake` in the repository root:

 ```cmake
 target_sources(RNBOAudioPlugin PRIVATE